8 Of The Most Stunning Illuminated Walking Trails To Enjoy In Yorkshire This Winter

 3. Scarborough Lights

-Scarborough Lights is set to run from the 15th of November to 23rd December and it the first event in the new Scarborough Fair programme.
-There will be a number of magical light displays across the town through the festive period.
+Scarborough Lights is set to run from the 15th of November to 22nd of December there will be a number of magical light displays across the town through the festive period.

 There will be a total of 10 free events and the aim of Scarborough Lights is to give the seaside town a new lease of life during the quieter times of year in order to help tackle social deprivation.